ffedoroff/docker-postgres-s3-backup/README.md

 # Postgres to S3 backup tools

-This tool works very good with docker-compose environment.
+This tool able to backup manually, backup automatically and restore postgres databases and store it into Amazon S3 storage.
+This tool works very good in docker-compose environment.

 ## What is inside